-Find 1N751 zener diode--the only diode supplied with your kit.
-Like electrolytic capacitors, zener diodes are polarized components and must be installed the correct way.
-Diode polarity is indicated by the black band located at one end of the glass body.
+Identify the 1N751 zener diode--the only diode supplied with the kit.
+Like electrolytic capacitors, zener diodes are polarized and must be installed the right way.
+Diode polarity is indicated by a black band located at one end of the glass body.

-□ □ Install the 1N751 at D1 so the banded end corresponds with the band marked on the PC board (toward U1).
+[] Install the 1N751 at D1 so the banded end corresponds with the band marked on the PC board (toward U1).
 Solder.